Julian-Alberts/qutee/README.md

 3. new_with_dyn_cap takes a `Boundary`.
 This function is only available if the capacity is known at compile time.

 ### Insert
-A item can be inserted using the `insert` function.
+An item can be inserted using the `insert` function.
 This function requires for item to implement `AsPoint`.
-If your item does not implement `AsPoint` you can use `insert_at`.
-The first parameter is the point and the second the item.
+If your item does not implement `AsPoint`, you can use `insert_at`.
+The first parameter is the point, and the second is the item.

 ### Query
 `query` takes a `Boundary` and returns an Iterator of type `Query`